Controlling Model versions

 Use name templates for your model versions

-If you want to continuously run the same project, but keep track of your model versions using semantical naming, you can rely on templated naming in the version argument to the Model object.
+If you want to continuously run the same project, but keep track of your model versions using semantical naming, you can rely on templated naming in the version and/or name argument to the Model object.
 Instead of static model version name from the previous section, templated names will be unique with every new run, but also will be semantically searchable and readable by your team.

 from zenml import Model, step, pipeline